yanganto/near-staking-knd/docs/build.md

 # Build

-Kuutamod comes as a single binary and a optional cli `kuutamoctl` to inspect kuutamod's state at runtime.
+Kuutamod comes as a single binary and with the optional programme `kuutamoctl` to check the  status of Kuutamod at runtime.

 ## Build with nix

-We primarly develop kuutamod with nix and our development environment is based on it:
+We develop kuutamod primarily with nix and our development environment is based on it:

 1. Install [nix](https://nix.dev/tutorials/install-nix)
 2. Enable [flake support](https://xeiaso.net/blog/nix-flakes-1-2022-02-21) in nix: